-Legality of hotboxing is a gray area even in the states where recreational use of marijuana is legal, so if you don’t want to get in an argument with the police, don’t hotbox in a place where chances of getting caught by the police or anyone else are high.
+The legality of hotboxing is a grey area even in the states where the recreational use of marijuana is legal, so if you don’t want to get in an argument with the police, don’t hotbox in a place where chances of getting caught by the police or anyone else are high.

 Is hotboxing dangerous?

 On rare occasions, a lack of oxygen in a car can lead to hypercapnia.
 Hypercapnia occurs when you have too much carbon dioxide in your blood.
-Since people do their best to keep fresh air out of the car, sometimes it can lead to higher concentrations of CO2 in the air.
+Since people do their best to keep fresh air out of their cars, sometimes it can lead to higher concentrations of CO2 in the air.

 Is hotboxing a car legal?

-If you live in the area where use of weed is legal, hotboxing in your car technically isn’t illegal, but driving while high will get you a DUI charge.
-Also, just sitting in the driver’s seat and smoking weed is an offense in most states.
+If you live in an area where the use of weed is legal, hotboxing in your car technically isn’t illegal, but driving while high will get you a DUI charge.
+Also, just sitting in the driver’s seat and smoking weed is an offence in most states.
 Of course, if the use of marijuana is illegal in your state, you will probably get charged for drug possession.

 What are the Effects of Hotboxing a Car?